 MJ: I’m absolutely looking forward to this, and have been since the announcement last year at NYCC.
 I’ll be picking it up for sure.

 ANNA: I am looking forward to this as well!
 I think Vertical putting out more josei is a great thing, and I’ll absolutely be picking this up.

 SEAN: Viz has its annual release of Ikigami: The Ultimate Limit, but it’s almost over, as I think the series ends with 10.
 I’m not sure if it’s still doing the ‘let’s see how people deal with impending death’ thing or if it’s moving into a big climax.
 Honestly, it was a bit too depressing for me.

-MELINDA: I haven’t read this in a long time, and had actually thought it was already over.
+MJ: I haven’t read this in a long time, and had actually thought it was already over.
 Oops?

 MICHELLE: I have a bunch of volume of this but I haven’t read beyond volume two ‘cos it was too depressing for me, too.